£175 Find Cheap Flights from London to Uzbekistan – Compare and Save

 What’s the cheapest day of the week to fly from London to Uzbekistan?

-If your flying dates are flexible, you should consider flying to Uzbekistan on a Friday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Wednesday is the most expensive day to fly from London to Uzbekistan.
-For your return ticket, we recommend flying on a Sunday and avoiding Wednesdays for the best deals.
+If your flying dates are flexible, you should consider flying to Uzbekistan on a Tuesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Monday is the most expensive day to fly from London to Uzbekistan.
+For your return ticket, we recommend flying on a Tuesday and avoiding Fridays for the best deals.

 How far in advance should I book a flight from London to Uzbekistan?